piyoki/piyoki/README.md

 - I’m currently learning everything cloud computing related

-- I am a big fan of Cloud Native, especially Knative !
+- I am a big fan of Cloud Native, especially Knative!

 - I am also an ArchLinux user.
 You know what that means xD!